brimdata/zed/docs/formats/zdm.md

 The type order of two map types is as follows is
 * the type order of their key types,
 * or if they are the same, then the order of their key types.

+#### 5.2.7 Error

+An error represents any value designated as an error.

+The type order of an error is the type order of the type of its contained value.

 ### 5.3 The Type Type